Cristian Calderón

-Cristian Yonathan Calderón Del Real (born 24 May 1997), commonly known as Chicote, is a Mexican professional footballer who plays as a left-back for Liga MX club Necaxa, on loan from América.
+Cristian Yonathan Calderón Del Real (born 24 May 1997), commonly known as Chicote, is a Mexican professional footballer who plays as a left-back for Liga MX club Pumas UNAM.

 Club career

 Early career

 Calderón participated in the youth teams of Coras de Nayarit FC and C.D.
 De los Altos before joining Altas' youth team.

 Atlas

 2015–16: Debut season

 Calderón made his professional debut with Altas on 21 October 2015 against Tijuana in a Copa MX quarter-finals match, ultimately winning 5–4 in a penalty shoot-out after a 2–2 tie.
 He made his Liga MX debut on 7 May 2016 against Tijuana, finishing in a scoreless draw.

 2018–19: Becoming first-choice

 He became a starter for the first team in the 2018 Apertura.

 Necaxa

 He was signed by Necaxa for the 2019 Clausura.
 He made his debut for Necaxa on 5 March 2019, scoring his first goals as a brace against América, winning 3–1.
 At the end of the 2019 Apertura, he was listed in the Best XI of the tournament.
 According to a poll held by Mexican sports newspaper Récord, its readers voted Calderón as the best player of the tournament.